The pros & cons of using animated GIFs in email signatures

 Click Save Changes when you’re finished.

-Consider your audience, brand image, and the purpose of your email signature before deciding to use an animated GIF.
-When used correctly, they can add personality and improve engagement in your emails.
+Consider your audience, brand standards, and the purpose of your email signature template before committing to a GIF.
+When used correctly, they can add personality and improve engagement.
+Keep them simple, appropriate, and always test across email clients before deploying organization-wide.

 Enforce consistent designs with Exclaimer

-You don’t want just any end user to use animated GIFs in their email signatures.
-They might use images that don’t conform to your brand or leave a bad impression on external recipients.
-You need to enforce the email signature templates everyone uses.
-Templates that always conform to your brand guidelines.
+You don't want just any employee using animated GIFs in their email signatures.
+They might use images that don't conform to your brand or leave a bad impression on external recipients.
+You need to enforce the email signature templates everyone uses, with templates that always conform to your brand guidelines.